sosuisen/logseq-cardbox/README.md

 - Pages without body text are not displayed.
   - Logseq does not create .md files for title-only pages without body text.
 This plugin reads the modification time of the .md file directly, so pages with no file cannot be displayed.
 - Logseq is currently in beta and cannot correctly manage page modification times.
 For this reason, this plugin needs a "Folder selection" operation to obtain the modification time.
-  - By the time the official version of Logseq is released, the 'folder selection' operation will no longer be necessary.
+  - By the time Logseq v1.0 is released, the 'folder selection' operation will no longer be necessary.
 - The 'folder selection' operation is only required once for each graph when Logseq is launched.
 - Changes made directly to the .md file while Logseq is not running will not be reflected in the CardBox.
   - To reflect them, you need to press the 'Rebuild' button.